solid/process/solid-editors-tr-process.md

 ##### Assignee Role

 The assignee in the consensus phase is responsible for facilitating the discussion.
-This includes summarizing different viewpoints, seeking to identify contentious points that can be discussed in separate issues, open such issues if appropriate, schedule higher-bandwidth conversations and recruit reviewers.
+This may include summarizing different viewpoints, seeking to identify contentious points that can be discussed in separate issues, opening such issues if appropriate, scheduling higher-bandwidth conversations, and recruiting reviewers, among other things.

 #### Use Cases and Requirements phase